alexkmbk/1CI/README.md

 When you develop configuration in a team, you often need to do some routine operations, such as for example:

--   Everyday dumping of configuration from a repository and sending the result to partners;
+-   Everyday make a dump of configuration from a repository and sending the result to partners;
 -   Do many different tests, standard module check for example or some tests that could be made by some special software;